Water Pressure Regulators – Uses, Installation, and Troubleshooting

 That’s where a water pressure regulator comes in handy.
 It’s the simplest way to keep your water pressure where it needs to be.

-Your water pressure regulator, also known as a water pressure-reducing valve, has a huge influence on strength and longevity of your pipes.
-Located near your home’s water main and meter, this valve moderates the flow of water from the city to your home and protects your plumbing from water surges and irregular flow.
-Not all homes are equipped with a water pressure regulator, and even if they are, residents may not be correctly utilizing this device.
-Here are three reasons why your home needs a water pressure regulator.
+Your water pressure regulator, also known as a water pressure-reducing valve (PRV), has a huge influence on strength and longevity of your pipes.
+Located near your home’s water main and meter, this valve moderates the flow of water from the city to your home and protects your plumbing from water surges and high pressure.

 To conserve water and save money on utility bills

 Just 5 drips per minute in 3 spots leads to over 500 gallons of water wasted per year.

 And while in some parts of the world people can exist on 3 gallons of water per day, the average American home uses 100 gallons per day and wastes about 180 gallons per week!
 For tenants and homeowners who pay their own water bills, the importance of conserving water quickly becomes apparent.

 Most likely, you won’t even notice a difference in the function of your fixtures after installing a pressure regulator.
 You’ll be able to maintain the same lifestyle but use less water.